haraka/Haraka/docs/CoreConfig.md

   The greeting line used when a client connects.
 This can be multiple lines if required (this may cause some connecting machines to fail - though usually only spam-bots).

+* max_received_count

+  The maximum number of "Received" headers allowed in an email.
+This is a simple protection against mail loops.
+Defaults to 100.

 * outbound.concurrency_max